Carer’s Allowance is a benefit for people who regularly spend at least 35 hours a week caring for someone with substantial caring needs.

 Do other benefits affect Carer’s Allowance?

-You can’t be paid Carer’s Allowance if you are receiving the same amount or more from any of the following benefits:
+You can’t be paid Carer’s Allowance if you are getting the same amount or more from any of the following benefits:

 - contributory Employment and Support Allowance

 These benefits ‘overlap’, so you can only get the higher of the two benefits.
 If you can’t be paid Carer’s Allowance due to the overlapping benefits rule, you should still make a claim if you are eligible, because this will help with other benefits (see 'Why should I claim Carer’s Allowance' below).

 Carer’s Allowance is either paid in advance on a weekly basis or in arrears every 4 weeks.

 Carer’s Allowance can be backdated for up to 3 months from the date that the person you care for started to get their qualifying benefit.

 Your money will be paid into your bank or building society account.

 Why should I claim Carer’s Allowance?